yexing-Chi/share/README.md

 # share
-This is my project(include STM32F103;SPI control).
+This is my project of the ESP32.